Vehicle registration plates of Ghana

+Vehicle registration plates of Ghana are issued by the Driver Vehicle License Authority.

+The plates indicate the region where the vehicles were registered.

+Regulations

-Vehicle registration plates are issued by the Driver Vehicle License Authority, the body responsible for vehicle registration in Ghana.
-The plates indicate the region where the vehicles bearing them were registered.
-Ghana has no restrictions on the use of number plates in the various regions, for example, a vehicle registered in the Ashanti Region can be used in the Brong-Ahafo Region.
+Ghana has no national restrictions on number plates.
+For example, a vehicle registered in the Ashanti Region can be used in the Brong-Ahafo Region.

 A vehicle can be re-registered or a new license plate acquired under the following conditions: